tunmx/tunmx.github.io/_posts/2023-11-18-URM_simple_program.md

 ## 1. Infinite Register Machine

-An infinite register machine, commonly referred to as IRM, is a theoretical device characterized by the following properties:
+An infinite register machine, commonly referred to as URM, is a theoretical device characterized by the following properties:

 ### 1.1.
 Registers